Build Better: Strengthening Services & Systems

 Strengthening incident response and capability

-Investing in systems and technology to improve reliability, access and the customer experience.
+Investing in systems and technology to improve reliability, access and the customer experience for residents.

 Progress Snapshot

-Progress is advancing across the City as we continue to strengthen systems, improve and modernize services, and modernize how we serve Hamiltonians.
-This work is being delivered through the City’s Build Back Better plan, which focuses on long-term improvements to service delivery, reliability and customer experience.
+Progress is advancing across the City as we continue to strengthen systems, improve operational readiness and modernize how we serve Hamiltonians.
+This work is being delivered through the City’s Build Better plan, which focuses on long-term improvements to service delivery, reliability, cybersecurity resilience and customer experience.

 The City’s Enterprise Portfolio Management work involves overseeing 21 projects, which focus on rebuilding and modernizing applications, accelerating planned projects and replacing end-of-life applications.
 This work is focused on improving the customer experience and making City services and information more accessible to residents.
 Progress reports are being provided to the General Issues Committee on a regular basis as this work continues.